sbavon/Use-AWS-to-train-machine-learning-model-on-a-tight-budget/README.md

 * `AMI`: Normally I choose Ubuntu 14.04 or Linux.
 But it is up to you to choose software configuration
 * `EBS volume`: I change the size to 30GB, which is in the free-tier
 * `Security group`: This will enable you to remote connect to this instance.
 If you have never created security group before, you need to create a new one:
-	1. click *create new security group* on the right of the field.
+	1. click `create new security group` on the right of the field.
 It will direct to the new page.
-Then click "create security group"
+Then click `create security group`

 		![securitygroup](Images/0_2_create_new_security_group.PNG)